njwilson23/irlib/doc/index.rst

 it better.
 I recommend pulling the latest version from Github_.
 The ideal way to do this is to use git_.
 This way, new changes can be fetched with a single command rather than re-downloading and unpacking a compressed archive, and fixes that you happen to make can be easily shared upstream.
-Alternatively one-off zipped snapshot can be downloaded and installed.
+Alternatively, a one-off zipped snapshot can be downloaded and installed.

 Dependencies